Ballincollig Royal Gunpowder Mills: Re-opening as a private company

-Ballincollig continued to grow into the middle of the nineteenth century, even while famine raged in other parts of the island.
+Ballincollig continued to grow into the middle of the nineteenth century, even while famine raged in other parts of the island, and the mills became one of the largest industrial establishments in the Cork area.
 At this time about 500 men and boys were employed and a range of skills were in use in the mills: coopering, mill-wrighting, carpentry as well as other specialist gunpowder making skills.
 The population of Ballincollig, in 1886, from the Postal Directory of Munster, was 1,130 (including the military).

 The powder at this time was largely blasting powder to meet the demands of the construction of new railways, mining and quarrying.

-In the latter part of the century, the mills went into decline again as the demand for black gunpowder decreased as new types of explosives such as nitroglycerine were developed.

-The mills finally closed in 1903, after the end of the Boer War, with a devastating effect on the local community.
-Eventually, the site came to be owned by Imperial Chemical Industries (ICI).

 Trades

 The manufacture of gunpowder involved many skills.
 The trades mentioned in the board of ordnance list of 1815 included the following: carpenter, cooper, millwright, master mixer, refiners of brimstone (sulphur), charcoal, and saltpetre, press-house, corning house, glazing house, dusting house men, sawyer, shave cleaver.